github/codeql/docs/language/codeql-cli/using-the-codeql-cli/creating-codeql-databases.rst

   detect the build system automatically, using a built-in autobuilder.

-For full details of all the options you can use when creating databases, see the :doc:`database create reference documentation <../commands/database-create>`.
+For full details of all the options you can use when creating databases, see the :doc:`database create reference documentation <codeql-cli-manual:database-create>`.

 Progress and results
 --------------------